apcave/Lawn-Bowls-Score-Card/README.md

 I also use using [vscode](https://code.visualstudio.com) for my IDE as it has many packages that assist with development.
 Although using the instructions provided the project can be built using the **CLI** of a **Mac** or a **Windows** machine with minor alterations.

 You will also require other software that I install on **OSX** using [Brew](https://brew.sh) including [Node](https://formulae.brew.sh/formula/node), [Yarn](https://formulae.brew.sh/formula/yarn) and [Open Java SDK v17](https://formulae.brew.sh/formula/openjdk@17).
+This software can be downloaded and installed manually from the projects websites although make sure the Java SDK is not too new I recommend version 17.

 The [Expo Go App](https://expo.dev/expo-go) does not work for more complicated builds.
-However for device testing, debugging and live editing of code can still done using an [EAS - Build](https://docs.expo.dev/build/introduction/) where the development build is done using an **Expo**, [Apple Developer](https://developer.apple.com) and **Google Developer** accounts.
+However for device testing, debugging and live editing of code can still done using an [EAS - Build](https://docs.expo.dev/build/introduction/) where the development build is done using; **Expo**, [Apple Developer](https://developer.apple.com) and **Google Developer** accounts.
 The iOS devices are registered for a particular build and have the requirement that the device is registered with my developer account.
-However if you have your a **Expo** account instructions are provided.
 Due to the stage of development the application is not available on **Google Play** or the **Apple Store** although the development path to register them is clear.
 Please contact me if you would like to test the application on your device.

 Following are build instructions for emulation on your computer and **EAS - Build** instructions if you already have the required accounts.
 Also, included is some information for developers that have difficulty building the application.